It’s the outback NSW mining town that may just be Bloke Heaven, but there’s much more to it than big machinery and holes in the ground.

 Silver City Mint & Art Centre: Home to the world’s largest canvas painting by one artist (100m by 12m).
 Happily, it’s a good one.
 Great silver jewellery for sale here too.
 66 Chloride St.

-Bell’s Milk Bar: As a museum, this 1950s-style café is a bit disappointing, especially compared to the attractions above, as it only has a few bits of memorabilia and some oversized info boards about the glory days of milk bars.
-But it is well worth a stop for a brain-tinglingly sweet milkshake made with original-recipe Bell’s flavouring and a warm, caramel-doused Belgian waffle.
+Bell’s Milk Bar: As a museum, this 1950s-style café is a hit.
+Browse through the memorabilia and some oversized info boards about the glory days of milk bars.
+It is well worth a stop for a brain-tinglingly sweet milkshake made with original-recipe Bell’s flavouring and a warm, caramel-doused Belgian waffle.

 Remember those who came before